Netflix Is Creating A Whole New Christmas Movie Universe This Year

 Advertisement

-Once you've gotten that first holiday movie fix, Netflix is filling the Hallmark movie-sized whole in our hearts with a holiday musical movie, Dolly Parton's Christmas On The Square, in which we can, as the streaming service puts it, "head home for the holidays with our collective mom Dolly Parton."
-For the record, Christine Baranski, who also stars in the film, can be our mom too.
+Once you've gotten that first festive movie fix, Netflix is filling the Hallmark movie-sized whole in our hearts with a Christmas musical movie, Dolly Parton's Christmas On The Square, in which we can, as the streaming service puts it, "head home for the holidays with our collective mom Dolly Parton."
+For the record, Christine Baranski, who also stars in the film, can be our mum too.

 The premise?
 Parton plays a literal angel who helps the Scrooge-y Baranski find happiness and redemption by showing the embittered woman her past.
 The film features 14 original songs with music and lyrics by Dolly Parton.
 The movie is out November 22, but if you can't wait that long, the iconic country singer just released "Christmas On The Square," from her forthcoming album, A Holly Dolly Christmas (her first Christmas album in 30 years).